HISTORY OF THE LONGDON CLUB

 The Club’s own web site established.
 This enables everyone to easily access all current and future events.

-Throughout the Club’s history the village community have always been supported and made welcome.
+Throughout The Longdon Club’s history the village community have always been supported and made welcome.

-The November fireworks and bonfire party is always popular and The Club is an ideal venue for all types of function.
+The November fireworks and bonfire party is always popular and The Longdon Club is an ideal venue for all types of functions.